-Due to the advances in next-generation sequencing, strong evidence has emerged linking the enormous role of microorganisms and its relationship with cancer.
+Due to the advances in next-generation sequencing, evidence has emerged linking the enormous role of microorganisms and its relationship with cancer.

-Microbiome composition, microbial metabolites, nutrient density, and nutrient absorption have an overwhelming effect on the protection against cancer.
+have an overwhelming effect on the protection against cancer.

 “There is a direct correlation between one’s diet, the composition of the gut microbiome, and the absorption of cancer immunotherapy.
 The increased diversity of the gut microbiota has a profound impact on survival outcomes of cancer patients than those with lower diversity.”